mstaffeld/ExplorationInC/README.md

 - sudo apt-get install pkg-config

 ##### Roman Numeral Rules
 - Roman numerals consist of the following letters: I, V, X, L, C, D, and M which mean one, five, ten, fifty, hundred, five hundred and one thousand respectively.

+##### Running the app to see test output
+./bin/hello